ruslanzharkov/food/README.md

 # Food

-Simple application for food searching and detailed view for that.
+Simple application for food search and view.

 ## Motivation

-This project created for showing a simple example how create React Native application using TypeScript, Redux and React Navigation for Screen routing with API interaction
+This project was created as an example of how create React Native application using TypeScript, Redux and React Navigation for Screen routing with API interaction.
+Food seraching implemented via [yelp](https://www.yelp.com/)

 ## Code style